aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 ```

-this also works fine .
-This type of export is known as a **default export**
+this also works fine.
+CommonJS simply returns whatever value you assign to `module.exports`; in ES-Modules this pattern most closely resembles **default export**, but that term is not used in CommonJS.

 You can Pass Multiple functions also using `module.exports`